When do universities see my results?

 - Note: No specific dates can be given.

 Candidates may only sit the LNAT once between 1 September 2016 and 30 June 2017 unless authorised to because of extenuating circumstances.
 If a candidate sits the test twice without authorisation, their later test sitting will be invalid.
-UNISim applicants only may sit the test, also only once, between 1 September 2016 and 31 July 2017.
+Singapore University of Social Sciences (SUSS) applicants only may sit the test, also only once, between 1 September 2016 and 31 July 2017.